-Two common evidence-based (proven) therapies for depression are:
+Two common evidence-based (proven) psychotherapies for childhood or teen depression are:

-- Cognitive Behavioral Therapy (CBT) is a type of therapy in which patients learn to identify and manage negative thought and behavior patterns that can contribute to depressive symptoms.
-CBT helps patients identify negative ways thinking, change irrational beliefs, and modify behaviors that contribute to their symptoms.
+- Cognitive Behavioral Therapy (CBT) is a type of psychotherapy in which children and teens learn to identify and manage negative thought and behavior patterns that can contribute to symptoms.
+CBT helps children and teens identify negative ways thinking, change irrational beliefs, and modify behaviors that contribute to their symptoms.
 Children and teens learn how to cope with thoughts and feelings that contribute to irritability or low mood.
 Dialectical Behavior Therapy may also be effective in helping children regulate their emotions and avoid extreme and lengthy outbursts.

 Parent collaboration is a key factor in the treatment of children and teens.
-Collaboration between the psychologist and patient helps identify the most appropriate psychotherapeutic approach and treatment plan for an individual.
-An understanding of the individual’s cognitive, social, developmental, and emotional functioning, along with symptom severity helps identity the most optimal treatment approach for depression.
+Collaboration between the psychologist and child/teen and family helps identify the most appropriate psychotherapeutic approach and treatment plan for an individual.
+An understanding of the individual’s cognitive, social, developmental, and emotional functioning helps identity the most optimal psychotherapetuic approach treatment approach for the child or teen.

-SageForth Psychological Services is here to help.
-Contact us at 703-999-8636 for a consultation.
+Sageforth Psychological Services is here to help.
+Contact us at 703-777-7755 for a consultation.